 What level is the course and do I need any particular skills?

-This is an introduction to Final Cut Pro X and the basic principles of editing moving image footage.
-It will be helpful if you have some computer experience, particularly with Apple Macs, but this is not essential.
+This is an introduction to Final Cut software and the basic principles of editing moving image footage.
+It will be helpful if you have some computer experience, particularly on Apple Macs, but this not essential.

-You will need to be able to follow simple written and verbal instructions, demonstrations, hand-outs and health and safety information, and be prepared to take part in group discussions.
+You will need be able to follow simple written and verbal instructions, demonstrations, hand-outs and health and safety information, and be prepared to take part in group discussion.
 You should be happy using numbers and able to do simple measurements and calculations.

 How will I be taught, and will there be any work outside the class?

-Each week there will be a demonstration of a particular aspect of Final Cut.
-This is then followed by an exercise, allowing for some individual tutorial support.
-Periodically there will be forum sessions were we will look at each other’s work to discuss different aspects of editing and filmmaking in general and the post-production process.
+Each week there will be a demonstration of a particular aspect of Final Cut Pro X. This is then followed by an exercise, allowing for some individual tutorial support.
+Periodically there will be forum sessions where we will look at each other’s work to discuss different aspects of editing and filmmaking and the post-production process.
 Asking questions and commenting is encouraged at all times.
 Handbooks, manuals and worksheets are available.

 Please note we will be working on Apple Mac computers.